 The Best Stretch Cords for Swimmers

 I’ve had a few sets of these bad boys over the years.
 I’ve got a set of the blue ones hanging off my office door right now, in fact.
 They are used by the US Olympic Swim Team and are basically the gold standard of resistance tubing for competitive swimmers.

-The StretchCordz have a looped strap that can loop easily into a door knob or anything else sturdy.
+The StretchCordz has a looped strap that can loop easily into a doorknob or anything else sturdy.